Samantha-Brown/future-seeds-ui/README.md

 - Users will be able to add a plot and its attributes
 - User will be able to include expected vs actual growth for the journal
 - User will be prompted to fill out an end of month journal summary
-- Users will be able to see all other users specific plant informatio
+- Users will be able to see all other users specific plant information
+- Tags on the journal entries so users can search through and learn from others

 ## Contributors